budatasci/Fall2022/workshops/sql-for-ds-interviews/sql-for-ds-interviews.md

 Key Idea: `WHERE` filters before data is grouped, `HAVING` filters after data is grouped

 8. Which countries in `Customers` have more than 10 customers?
-Return both the country and the number of customers in each one

     ```
     SELECT COUNT(CustomerID), Country FROM Customers GROUP BY Country